VanessaAoki/secret-shop/README.md

 1. In your terminal, type the following, to clone this repository:
 ```
-git@github.com:VanessaAoki/ror-social-scaffold.git
+git@github.com:VanessaAoki/secret-shop.git
 ```

-2. Type  `$ cd ror-social-scaffold` to move to the project folder;
+2. Type  `$ cd secret-shop` to move to the project folder;

 3. Install all required gems by typing `$ bundle install` on the terminal;

 4. Migrate the database with `$ rails db:migrate`;

+5. Seed the database with `$ rails db:seed`;

-5. Type `$ cd bin` to move to the bin folder, *you must be on this folder to execute the file*;
+6. Type `$ cd bin` to move to the bin folder, *you must be on this folder to execute the file*;

-6. Execute `$ rails server` on the terminal and run `http://localhost:3000` on your browser *(Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, etc.)*;
+7. Execute `$ rails server` on the terminal and run `http://localhost:3000` on your browser *(Google Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari, etc.)*;

-7. Explore the app, sign up - or sign in if you are already a user - write, comment and like posts;
+8. Explore the app, sign up - or sign in if you are already a user - write your article, navigate through all the articles, and vote(unvote) others articles;

-8. After you are done, stop running the server by clicking `ctrl + C` on your terminal.
+9. After you are done, stop running the server by clicking `ctrl + C` on your terminal.

 ## Author